Working for Justice

-The mission of the Racial Justice Task Force is to engage Society members and friends in the work of identifying, understanding, and undoing racism within ourselves, our faith community, and our broader society.
+The mission of the Racial Justice Team is to engage Society members and friends in the work of identifying, understanding, and undoing racism within ourselves, our faith community, and our broader society.
 While racism affects many different groups of people, at this time in our history the task force recognizes the urgency of racism as it affects black people in America.

 We seek to understand and address the underlying attitudes and habitual responses to anti-black racism in America in our times, including white privilege and white fragility.
 We engage in this work through discussion, supporting racial justice work in the larger community, and participating in direct action.
-The task force’s current goals include:
+The team’s current goals include: